pw-02/ezkl-exploration/README.md

    2. Run:

       ```bash
-      cat /ezkl-exploration/conf/conf.yaml
+      cat /ezkl-exploration/conf/config.yaml
       ```

       to view the config file.
 You do not need to make any changes to this file as the values can be set via the command line when launching a job, but there are two key settings to be aware of:

       - **model** - This is the name of the model to generate a proof for.
-The default is `mnist_classifier`.
-Other options include `mobilenet`, `mnist_gan`, `little_transformer`.
-The directory `/ezkl-exploration/conf/model` contains a .yaml file for each of these models and within it is a file path pointing to the model ONNX file and an example input.
+The default is `mobilenet`.
+Other options include `mnist_classifier`, `mnist_gan`, `little_transformer`.
+The directory `/ezkl-exploration/config/model` contains a .yaml file for each of these models and within it is a file path pointing to the model ONNX file and an example input.
 You should not need to modify these.
       - **worker_addresses** - This is a list of worker addresses which the dispatcher will submit proving tasks to.
 By default, we assume that a single worker is running on `localhost:50052`.
 If the worker is running on a different machine/port, add the correct `hostname:port`.
 If the worker is running on the same machine but inside a different Docker container, get the hostname of that container (step 2.2) and set the worker address accordingly.
 For example, if the output of step 2.2 is `172.17.0.2` and the worker is running on port `50052`, then the address will be `172.17.0.2:50052`.
       - If there are multiple workers, add all their addresses to the list.